A Customized Chemistry Program Saves You Money Every Day

 A rep recommends chemistry from a catalog based on what worked elsewhere.
 No test, no proof — just a starting dosage and a handshake.

-We run jar testing on-site using your actual water before anything is selected.
-You watch what the chemistry does in your system — in real time — before any product is ordered.
+We run jar testing on-site using your water before a cent is spent.
+You watch what the chemistry does in your system — in real time — and what performs is what the program gets built from.

 The dosage gets set, the product ships, and the rep disappears until renewal.
 You adjust the feed rate and hope it's right.